WandererInThisWorld/Builders-Wand-old/README.md

 In order for you to place Blocks with the Wand, you need to Place a Line of Blocks that you would like to expand on, first.
 Then place your Marker on that Line and rightclick.
 To place Blocks you will need to have the appropriate Amount of Items in your Inventory.
 If you run out of Items, you can't place them anymore, logically.
 The most Blocks you can place at the same time is 9.
 You can't place Blocks inside the Blockspace of where you any other entities are standing, which means you can't suffocate yourself and others.

 The "system" behind all this will always try to let you place the Block you're looking at.
 Imagine a Situation where you're covering grass blocks with stone, for example: If you looked at the grass blocks on the Ground it would try to place grass blocks, look at the stone above it and it will try to place stone.
-When it comes to slabs and stairs and any Blocks that have Blockstates, it will try to place the same Blockstate it finds, except the "waterlogged" Blockstate.
+When it comes to slabs and stairs and any Blocks that have Blockstates, it will try to place the same Blockstate it finds.

-Most Blocks are supported with this, especially the Building Blocks.
+For the 1.13 Version, most Blocks are supported with this, especially the Building Blocks.
 If you looked at a Block that is not supported, it will try to place the last supported Block that you looked at if you have the items for it.
 What Blocks are unsupported/can't be placed? - Pressure Plates, Buttons, Flowers, Carved Pumkpins, Jack o Lanterns, Sponge, Saplings, Snow(layers), Cactus, Sugar Cane, Kelp, Corals(the fans and non-blocks), Sea Pickles, Torches, Chests, Furnace, Note Block, Sign, Ladder, Jukebox, Beds, Banners and Doors.

+In the 1.14 Version it won't work for Banners, Beds and Skulls.
+Otherwise every Block in the Game can be placed with this.

 # Crafting